 R. v.
 Basi, 2009 SCC 52, 3 S.C.R.
 389: Our counsel successfully appealed to restore the protection of informer privilege.

 In addition to conducting a wide range of cases as appellate counsel, our lawyers have been active in writing and teaching on appellate practice.
-One of our senior lawyers is the author of "Conducting a Civil Appeal in British Columbia" (Carswell, 1995) and taught appellate advocacy at the University of British Columbia Law School for 14 years.
 Our counsel are regular participants at Continuing Legal Education programs on appellate advocacy and have written extensively on oral and written appellate practice.